bocktagon/LLAS_API/README.md

     - Checks normal and idolized

 Special cases:
-- "\<name\> #"
+- "\<name\> \<rarity(optional)\> #"
-    - Search for a specific UR based on the order it came out.
-Ex: "Rina 2" returns Vegetable Wonderland Rina
+    - Search for a specific card based on the order it came out.
+Ex: "Rina UR 2" returns Vegetable Wonderland Rina.
+"Riko SR 2" will return KimiKoko Riko.
+    - If you don't specify a rarity, it will search through URs.
 - id search
     - Just giving a number will search by in-game school idol number.
 Ex: 112 is Blu Amor Umi
 - "new" keyword